-Are you an emotional eater who soothes stress with comfort foods?
-A little stress eating is natural and not something to worry about.
-But when your emotional eating triggers have you reaching for sweets and too much food too often, it can wreak havoc with your health and weight goals.
+A little emotional eating is natural and not something to worry about.
+But when you find yourself reaching for sweets and too much food too often, it can wreak havoc with your health and weight goals.

 The concern is not necessarily that you indulge or overindulge on occasion, but whether it is happening often enough to sabotage your healthy eating plan, your well-being and your weight.
 It is a matter of whether you feel in control of what goes in your mouth or not.